docwho2/java-squareup-spring-ai-ivr/README.md

   - The Model is instructed to translate request parameters into English so searching items in the Store works in any language.
     - Do you have gummy bears?  in Spanish is "¿Tienes ositos de goma?".
     - Sí, tenemos ositos de goma.
 Ofrecemos "Big Yummy Gummy Bear - 12 Ct.", "Snack Pack O'Gummy Bears Milk Chocolate", y "Triple-Decker Candy Sour Gummy Bears".
-- You can call into a test SandBox deployment via +1(612)254-0226 to try it out.

 ## Demonstration Videos